stopabidi/ai-architecture/README.md

 ### Docker

 I discovered Docker when I installed Hermes for the first time.
-Realized I could run Hermes as a Docker image, not just locally.
-That changed everything.
-Started containerising all the coding harnesses (Codex, Open Code, Claude Code) and Hermes itself.
+I quickly realized I could run Hermes as a Docker image, not just locally.
+That gave me an epiphany.
+I started containerising all the coding harnesses (Codex, Open Code, Claude Code) and Hermes itself.

 Docker provides process isolation and filesystem sandboxing.
 API keys for cloud services (OpenRouter, Claude, Google Flash) only live inside containers — they never touch the host machine.
 When a cloud model is needed, the container handles the API call, processes the response, and the key stays locked inside.
 Local inference agents never touch an API at all — they run straight off Pandora's GPU via the llama-server endpoint.
+Agents running inside the isolated containers don't get to see what's on my computer.

 All connected over **Tailscale** mesh VPN.
 I access everything through SSH, even from my laptop at college.
 The tailnet provides WireGuard-based encrypted tunnels between all devices.